mixotricha/makertron/README.md

 We have things in the real world we actually want to build.
 The computational geometry problem is an annoying and frustrating obstruction in our way that we intend to solve so that we can move on to the business of building things for ourselves and others.
 Rocket Engines.
 Bicycle Frames.
 Chess Pieces.
 Toboggans.
 Pipe Flanges.
 You name it.
 All the things we want to build.
 We need this tool!

-<i>If we had known how difficult it was and that no decent solutions existed we probably would have found something else to do with the past 5? years of our life.</i>
+<i>If we had known how difficult it was and that no decent solutions existed we probably would have found something else to do with the past 5? years of our lives.</i>

 <h2>Desired Outcome</h2>

-The design goal is that with the Makertron client and server code you can develop complex constructive geometry at ‘scale’ and at ‘speed’ in a formal language.
-This is a step towards specification driven cad design.
-Because of the nature of this design multi core processing and parallelisation becomes possible.
+The design goal is that with the Makertron client and server code you can develop complex constructive geometry at scale and at speed in a formal language.
+This is a step towards specification-driven CAD design.
+Because of the nature of this design, multi-core processing and parallelisation becomes possible.

-As Makertron develops it will gain the ability to manage complex assembly and production tasks from the start of the design pipe line all the way through to manufacturing.
+As Makertron develops it will gain the ability to manage complex assembly and production tasks from the start of the design pipeline all the way through to manufacturing.
 This will include quality operations on geometry.
 Easy connectivity with the Internet of things.
-All of the features that we should expect from any performant web aware modular 'modern' language.
+All of the features that we should expect from any performant, web-aware, modular, 'modern' language.

 <h2>License</h2>
  Makertron is Free Software released under the <a href="http://www.gnu.org/licenses/gpl-2.0.html">General Public License version 2</a>.